 A Heats - The last heat shall be composed of the swimmers with the fastest submitted times, the next to last heat composed of the next fastest swimmers, etc. Lanes shall be assigned in descending order of submitted times within each heat, in accordance with the pattern outlined in .3 above.
 When there are two or more heats there shall be a minimum of three swimmers or relay teams seeded into the first heat.
-The last heat should be a full heat, but the requirement of seeding three swimmers or relay teams into the first heat.
+The last heat should be a full heat, but the requirement of seeding three swimmers or relay teams into the first heat may result in failure to fill the last heat.